-This sample resume skills section is for a salesperson.
+This example above is for a salesperson’s resume.
 You can see it contains a lot of keywords, and also highlights what this person is best at.
 That’s what you should aim to do.

 Remember, don’t just guess which skills and keywords the employer wants.
 Study the job description.